LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/CustomIntegration.md

 Structured Content/Rich Content is supported by the core LivePerson platform.
 Documentation for the feature can be found [here](getting-started-with-rich-messaging-introduction.html).
 To send structured content via LivePerson Functions, use the _structuredContent_ property containing valid structured content, along with metadata required for the structured content.
 Always validate your structured content using [this tool](https://livepersoninc.github.io/json-pollock/editor/) to check your formatting.

+{: .important}
+If Images are sent in Rich content, then their URLs must be added to a whitelist via internal LivePerson configuration (Houston: `messaging.rich.content.valid.urls`).
+Please note that you must add all possible domains to this list manually as wildcards are not supported.
+Moreover,All domains must be HTTPS secure.

 ```json
 {
   "messages": ["Just some structured Content"], //Mandatory